Attention Grounded Enhancement for Visual Document Retrieval: Introduction

 Multimodal large language models (MLLMs)~\cite{bai2025qwen25vltechnicalreport, liu2023llava, liu2024llavanext} exhibit precisely the kind of fine-grained alignment we seek.
 Recent studies~\cite{zhang2025mllms, wang2025exploring} have demonstrated that attention patterns of MLLMs consistently highlight semantically critical regions.
 As shown in Figure~\ref{fig:intro}, based on the query, an MLLM attends not only to exact keyword matches, but also to implicit associations.
 Such attention weights therefore has the potential to provide fine-grained signals, without costly manual annotation.

 Based on these observations, we propose the \textbf{A}ttention \textbf{G}rounded \textbf{RE}triever \textbf{E}nhancement (AGREE) training framework to improve performance on visual document retrieval tasks that require implicit, non-extractive matching.
-AGREE leverages fine-grained supervision through three key stages: (1) MLLM Attention Annotation: We use a pretrained MLLM to generate query-conditioned attention maps, producing patch-level saliency attention scores.
-(2) Spatial-Preserving Attention Downsampling: To prevent blurry images from hindering accurate character recognition and ensure the quality of attention, we use more patches during attention extraction than relevance matching.
-We then downsample the attention maps via area-based pooling to align with the retriever’s patch layout.
-(3) Attention-Guided Retriever Training: The retriever is trained with dual supervision: (i) global-level contrastive learning, which optimizes relevance between the query and whole page; and (ii) local-level attention consistency learning, which aligns the retriever’s patch similarity scores with the MLLM attention.
-Crucially, the local-level supervision is applied only to positive query-page pairs, as MLLM attention is semantically meaningful only when the page is relevant.
-This joint objective teaches the model about whether a document is relevant, and if yes, what the rationale is.
+AGREE leverages fine-grained supervision through three key stages: (1) MLLM Attention Annotation: We employ a pretrained MLLM to generate query-conditioned, patch-level attention maps.
+(2) Spatial-Preserving Attention Downsampling: To reconcile the high resolution required for MLLM reasoning with the lower resolution used for efficient retrieval, we extract attention from high-resolution inputs and downsample the resulting maps to match the retriever's patch grid.
+(3) Attention-Guided Training: The retriever is trained with a dual objective: (i) a global contrastive loss for page-level relevance, (ii) and a local alignment loss that encourages the retriever's patch similarity scores to mimic the MLLM attention on positive pairs.
+This dual-level supervision enables the model to learn not only whether documents match, but also which content drives relevance.
+Crucially, by aligning with the attention of a large MLLM, AGREE distills the teacher's intrinsic reasoning capabilities into the retriever.
+This facilitates the model to generalize beyond the simple extractive patterns of the training data and handle the complex, implicit queries.